-Phase I of the CRITFC strategic and master planning project (BPA #2007-155) is ongoing and the first draft of the strategic plan was not completed during this contract period.
+Phase I of the CRITFC strategic and master planning project (BPA #2007-155) is ongoing, the YN is actively engaged in the conceptual design of the sturgeon hatchery complex in helping to determine biological requirements and hatchery design.
+The first draft of the strategic plan was not completed during this contract period.